Sign up to receive e-newsletters, discounts and promotions

 The market operates from Apr.
 1-Sep.
 30 and is located in our Visitor Center parking lot.
 Guests are welcome to browse our indoor facilities for additional handcrafted items, visitor information or use of our ADA-compliant restrooms.
 Our walking trail is available for guest use.

-Visitors enjoy complimentary wine tasting of over 30 of our wines and juices.
+Visitors enjoy complimentary wine tasting of more than 30 of our wines and juices.
 Wine cellar tours are offered hourly on Saturday and Sunday; other days by reservation.

 Our gift shop features our wines, gourmet foods, stemware and wine accessories.
 Picnic tables are available under the grape arbor in front of the winery.

 The cottage, located in 160 acres of abundant vineyards, is a few miles past our tasting room.
 This is a perfect venue for a wedding, corporate function and private occasion.

 We look forward to assisting you in planning your perfect event.
-To discuss pricing and details please contact our events coordinator at the number or email shown.
+To discuss pricing and details, please contact our events coordinator at the number shown.

 This half-scale replica of Stonehenge was created using water-jet technology at Missouri University of Science and Technology.